emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

 **(6)** Repeat steps (4) and (5) for each newly-imagined object, discovering ever-more-fine-grained collaborator objects.

 Human nature seems to panic at this step ("we'll be overrun by tiny classes!"), but in practice it's manageable with good code organization.
-Because each object is small, understandable, and single-use, it's usually painless to delete any or all the units under an obsoleted subtree of your object graph.
-(I've come to pity codebases with many large, oft-reused objects, as it's rarely feasible to delete them when requirements change.)
+Because each object is small, understandable, and single-use, it's usually painless to delete any or all the units under an obsoleted subtree of your object graph when requirements change.
+(I've come to pity codebases with many large, oft-reused objects, as it's rarely feasible to delete them, even after they no longer fit their original purpose.)

 <figure>
   ![Fig 13.
 Step 6](/img/tdd-fail/step6.svg)